samyiin/IdentifierNameNormalization/README.md

 This approach reduced the amount of request from 160k down to 7k...
 So worth a try. (consider 7.5k is 6 dollars, 160k is around a hundred dollars..)

 ## Semantic Softword Parser
 I basically pass this thinking process to LLM and tell it to parse according to certain format.
 Thanks to openai's function calling method, we can make sure the output of LLM is always accords to the given format.
 The trick here is to use function calling ability of Openai's assistant api, so that it will always return a json format defined by me.
 We are not actually calling any function, just need the formatting of output.
 I also find out that telling the model to reason before calling the function will greatly increase the accuracy of the results.
 (The semantic_softword_parser will check certain aspect of the results and if it's wrong then it will make the call again until success).
+I didn't put nunbers as an option because by definition above any number will be a softword by itself, and we can handle it algorithmicly.

 The prompt is in *Utils/sys_msg.txt* and the function definition is in *Utils/function.txt*.
 The cheapest model that is smart enough is gpt-4.1-mini.
 The gpt-4.1-nano or gpt-4o-mini are not smart enough for the task.